hperrin/svelte-material-ui/paper/README.md

 # Svelte Material UI - Paper

-Paper is used to build an elevated surface.
+An elevated and/or colored surface.

-See [MDC Elevation](https://material.io/develop/web/components/elevation/) for more information on API and Sass styling.
+See [MDC Elevation](https://material.io/develop/web/components/elevation/) for more information on API and Sass mixins.

 See [the Sass variable file](https://github.com/material-components/material-components-web/blob/master/packages/mdc-elevation/_variables.scss) for styling variables.

-See [the SMUI specific Sass variable file](https://github.com/hperrin/svelte-material-ui/blob/master/paper/_variables.scss) for additional styling variables.
+See [the SMUI Sass variable file](https://github.com/hperrin/svelte-material-ui/blob/master/paper/_variables.scss) for additional styling variables.

 ## Basic Usage